A geometric proof of the flyping theorem: Alternating diagrams and definite surfaces

-\begin{convention} If $D$ is a connected alternating link diagram, then its chessboards $B$ and $W$ are labeled such that $B$ is positive-definite and $W$ is negative-definite.
-Likewise for chessboards $B'$ and $W'$ (resp. $B_i$ and $W_i$) from such a diagram $D'$ (resp. $D_i$). \end{convention}
+\begin{convention} If $D$ is a connected alternating link diagram, then its checkerboard surfaces $B,W$ are labeled such that $B$ is positive-definite and $W$ is negative-definite.
+Likewise for $D'$, $B'$, and $W'$.
+We may abbreviate this setup by denoting $D=D_{B,W}$ and $D'=D_{B',W'}$. \end{convention}